John Finnegan (The Bold and the Beautiful): Storylines

-Meanwhile, Li who has survived the car explosion, was discovered, disheveled, traumatized and mute by Bill Spencer, in alley, and brings her to his mansion, whom he believes, is a complete to stranger to him.
-Days later, Li's memory returns to her and she confesses that Finn is alive and quickly recognizes that her son is at Sheila's mercy.
-Bill brings Li to the apartment where she was taking care Finn.
+Meanwhile, Li, who survived the car explosion, was discovered disheveled, traumatized, and mute by Bill Spencer in an alley.
+He brings her to his mansion, believing her to be a complete stranger to him.
+Days later, Li's memory returns, and she confesses that Finn is alive, quickly recognizing that her son is at Sheila's mercy.
+Bill brings Li to the apartment where she was taking care of Finn.
 On his way to escape his captor, Finn emotionally reunites with Li and quickly embraces her.
-Finn learns from Li and Bill the extent of Sheila's attacks to Li and that Sheila had also shot Steffy, angering Finn further, who lounges her at once again.
-Bill and Finn overpower her and tie Sheila to the bed before the police arrives, leaving Li with her.
+Finn learns from Li and Bill the extent of Sheila's attacks on Li and that Sheila had also shot Steffy, further angering Finn, who lunges at her once again.
+Bill and Finn overpower her and tie Sheila to the bed before the police arrive, leaving Li with her.

-Finn learns that Steffy is in Monaco and has been checked into a mental health care facility due to her inability to cope with him being gone, rendering Finn more determined to find Steffy.
-Bill whisked Finn into his private jet to meet with Steffy.
-Finn attempts to leave Steffy several messages, but no response.
-As Finn arrives into Monaco, he reunites first, with his in-laws, Taylor and Ridge, his step-daughter Kelly, and his son Hayes.
-They are also unaware of Steffy's whereabouts and are told that Steffy often takes lonely stroll.
-Determined to find Steffy, Finn sets of to find her in the various streets of Monaco.
-The ringing of church's bells drew both Finn and Steffy towards the church.
-While inside the church, Steffy tearfully lights a candle of remembrance of Finn.
-As she leaves the house of worship, Steffy and Finn laid eyes on one another, call on each other's name and run into each other's arms.
-Steffy, in pure shock, felt she was hallucinating and could not believe her husband was alive.
-Finn, Steffy, Hayes and Kelly had completed their reunion back to the hotel, before jetting back to home, in Los Angeles.
+Finn learns that Steffy is in Monaco and has checked herself into a rehabilitation center for depression due to her inability to cope with the loss of her husband, rendering Finn more determined than ever to find her.
+Bill whisks Finn into his private jet to meet with Steffy.
+Finn attempts to leave Steffy several messages, but receives no response.
+As Finn arrives in Monaco, he reunites first with his in-laws, Taylor and Ridge, his step-daughter Kelly, and his son Hayes.
+They are also unaware of Steffy's whereabouts and are told that Steffy often takes lonely strolls to clear her mind.
+Determined to find Steffy, Finn sets off to search the streets of Monaco.
+The ringing of a church’s bells echo and draw both Finn and Steffy toward a church.
+While inside the church, Steffy tearfully lights a candle of remembrance for Finn.
+As she exits the house of worship, Steffy and Finn lay eyes on one another and call out each other's names, running desperately into each other's arms.
+Steffy, in shock, is astounded that her husband is alive, and the two reunite sweetly amidst the ringing of church bells.
+Finn, Steffy, Hayes, and Kelly complete their reunion back at the hotel before jetting back home to Los Angeles.